 W-2 Box 2 + other federal tax withheld

-Federal estimate assumes QBI deduction (20%), SE deduction, and 2026 standard deduction ($32,200 MFJ under OBBBA).
-NJ estimate assumes no QBI or standard deduction (NJ non-conformity).
+Federal estimate assumes the SE deduction and 2026 standard deduction ($32,200 MFJ under OBBBA), but no QBI deduction or credits.
+NJ estimate assumes the basic personal exemption, with no QBI or standard deduction (NJ non-conformity).
 Federal quarterly payments due Apr 15, Jun 15, Sep 15, Jan 15.
-NJ payments due same dates via myNJtax.com.
+NJ payments are due on the same dates through the NJ Division of Taxation online payment portal.
 Schedule a consultation for your personalized quarterly payment schedule.

 If you earn income that is not subject to withholding (self-employment income, rental income, capital gains, or large interest and dividend income), you are generally required to pay federal and NJ estimated taxes quarterly.